Hair Loss Treatments

 If you aren’t interested in topical or surgical hair-loss treatments, there are some other alternative options available.

 - Platelet-rich plasma (PRP): A non-surgical treatment that utilizes the stem cells and growth factors from the patient’s own blood to trigger the growth of hair from resting or miniaturized hair follicles.
+When examining the effects of PRP in comparison to minoxidil, finasteride, and adult stem cell-based therapy, it was observed that 84% of all studies reported a favorable outcome with PRP.
+Out of these, 50% indicated a statistically significant improvement, while 34% noted enhancements in both hair density and hair thickness.

 - Cosmetic Aids: Tinted powders, lotions and sprays can help camouflage hair loss by covering thinning spots on the scalp.
 Wigs, hair pieces, and hair extensions can also help to disguise hair loss.